vekkt0r/vekkt0r.github.io/_posts/articles/2015-01-30-novatouch-tkk-reverse-engineering-part-2.md

 to create an ELF file from the raw binary dump.
 Should be possible to import raw binaries but I did not manage to get it to work.
-With the ELF I don't need to go through setting up entry address and memory details every time I re-import the file.
+With the ELF I don't need to go through setting up entry address and memory details every time I re-import the binary.
 Having the object files also makes it simple to link against new code we want to inject.

 I have published some tools on [novatools] repository with a Makefile